yarnpkg/berry/packages/gatsby/content/features/plugnplay.md

 ### Packages are stored inside Zip archives: How can I access their files?

 When using PnP, packages are stored and accessed directly inside the Zip archives from the cache.
-The PnP runtime (`.pnp.js`) automatically patches Node's `fs` module to add support for accessing files inside Zip archives.
+The PnP runtime (`.pnp.cjs`) automatically patches Node's `fs` module to add support for accessing files inside Zip archives.
 This way, you don't have to do anything special:

 ```js
 const {readFileSync} = require(`fs`);